-When an agent is borrowing-unconstrained, a reduction of the gender wage gap (i.e., an increase in $\alpha$ ) increases the marginal cost-to-benefit ratio of redistribution for type-fand type-c2 agents, whereas it decreases the ratio for type-c1 agents.
+When an agent is borrowing-unconstrained, a reduction of the gender wage gap (i.e., an increase in α) increases the marginal cost-to-benefit ratio of redistribution for type-f and type-c2 agents, whereas it decreases the ratio for type-c1 agents.
 The difference is due to the fact that single females and two-breadwinner couples owe an additional tax burden when there is an increase in females' wages, whereas one-breadwinner couples owe no additional burden.
-Because increased tax revenue is returned to all types of agents as lump-sum pension benefits, single females and two-breadwinner couples pay more than they receive, whereas one-breadwinner couples pay more than they receive, whereas one-breadwinner couples pay nothing but receive additional benefits.
+Because increased tax revenue is returned to all types of agents as lump-sum pension benefits, single females and two-breadwinner couples pay more than they receive, whereas one-breadwinner couples pay nothing but receive additional benefits.
 Therefore, a reduction of the gender wage gap results in a higher marginal cost-to-benefit ratio of redistribution and thus a lower preferred tax rate for type-f and type-c2 agents, whereas it results in a lower marginal cost-to-benefit ratio of redistribution and thus a higher preferred tax rate for type-c1 agents.

-The opposite result holds when an agent is borrowing-constrained because the effect of $\alpha$ on $RHS^{j}$ is reversed as demonstrated in Section 4.2.
-A reduction of the gender wage gap results in lower $RHS^{f}$ and $RHS^{c2}$ and thus in higher preferred tax rates by type-fand type-c2 agents, whereas it results in a higher $RHS^{c1}$ and thus in a lower preferred tax rate by type-c1 agents.
-Therefore, there is an inverse U-shaped relationship between $\alpha$ and $\tau^{j}$ around the critical value of the tax, $\hat{\tau}^{j}$ , that divides the status of saving (see Panel (c) of Figure 3).
+The opposite result holds when an agent is borrowing-constrained because the effect of α on RHS^j is reversed as demonstrated in Section 4.2.
+A reduction of the gender wage gap results in lower RHS^f and RHS^{c2} and thus in higher preferred tax rates by type-f and type-c2 agents, whereas it results in a higher RHS^{c1} and thus in a lower preferred tax rate by type-c1 agents.
+Therefore, there is an inverse U-shaped relationship between α and τ^j around the critical value of the tax, $\hat{\tau}^j$, that divides the status of saving (see Panel (c) of Figure 3).